Abalone

 Potlatch

 For those who are not familiar, a potlatch is a centuries-old ceremonial practice that is integral to the culture and spiritual traditions of the Northwest Coast First Nations.
 It is a formal gathering that serves a variety of social, economic, and political purposes.
 A potlatch may be held for many reasons: to establish claims to names, powers, rights, and privileges, to confer rank upon an individual, to celebrate a marriage, birth, or another social event, and to mourn the dead.
-It was also a way to assert the continuity
+It is also a way to assert the continuity

 and strength of the community's culture, traditions, and social organization.